Writing Email Newsletters As Your Audience Actually Wants to Read

 2. Determine if an email newsletter is essential for you.

 Start by conducting research.
-Look into whether successful email newsletters exist in your industry and what they entail.
-Evaluate your available resources—budget, time, and support—to determine if you could achieve success.
+Research successful email newsletters in your industry and make notes of their contents.
+Assess your available resources — budget, time, and support — to see if you could find success.

-Next, reassess your business goals.
-Are you aiming to generate more leads, improve lead qualification, close more deals, or retain customers?
-If an email newsletter doesn't align with these objectives or isn't favored in your industry, consider focusing your efforts elsewhere, such as developing a lead nurturing email workflow or creating blog content.
+Next, ask yourself about your business goals.
+Is it to generate more leads, qualify your leads better, close more deals, or better retain your customers?
+If an email newsletter doesn’t meet these goals or isn’t preferred in your industry, get your efforts elsewhere—like establishing a lead nurturing e-mail workflow or writing a blog.

-Armed with data and a clear action plan, discuss with your boss.
-Even if you disagree about pursuing an email newsletter, your boss will appreciate that you've come prepared with alternative strategies for success.
+If you have data and an action plan in hand, engage your boss.
+Even if you don’t see eye-to-eye on going for an email newsletter your boss will appreciate that you’ve come in with ideas on how to achieve that success.

 3. Figure out what kind of newsletter you want to send.